Backpacking Camping - Why It's Not for Everyone 2

 There are many types of backpacking.

 If you plan a multi-day trip, you should consider taking your stove and fuel.
-It’s cheaper than buying it at a gas station, and you don’t have to worry about anything leaking.
-If you’re on a budget, you can still make your trip fun and comfortable by bringing a cheap stove.
+It’s cheaper than buying it at a gas station; you don’t have to worry about anything leaking.
+If you’re on a budget, bringing a cheap stove can make your trip fun and comfortable.
 However, if you plan on spending a lot of time outdoors, you should invest in a good stove.

 A high-quality stove can make your trip much more comfortable.
 You won’t need to worry about losing heat and can cook your food faster.
 You’ll need to bring your tent.
 You’ll also need to pack enough food and water throughout the trip.